ArunA6/ArunA6/README.md

 Hey, I'm Arun and this is a catalogue of some of my explorations in software development!

-Currently building @ X !!!
-Prev @ RouteThis, Innovapost(acquired by Deloitte), Infor, AlertDriving
+Building this summer at Amazon Web Services(AWS) !!!
+Prev @ X(Twitter), RouteThis, Innovapost(acquired by Deloitte), Infor, AlertDriving

 I'm 22 years old, entering the final year of my Computer Science undergrad with a Specialization in Artificial Intelligence at the University of Waterloo.